top of page

 The palace blends seamlessly with Kensington Garden and Hyde Park.
 It’s a very pretty part of London and has strong links to Diana, Princess of Wales.
 There is a memorial fountain for Diana that was completed in 2004, made of 545 pieces of Cornish granite to a design that is meant to represent Diana and her life.

-Royal Albert Hall (built in 1871) and Queen Victoria’s memorial to her beloved husband, Albert, (opened in 1872, 11 years after Albert’s death) sit on the outer edge of Kensington Gardens.
-You can see me in the below picture in front of Royal Albert Hall, a magnificent Grade 1 listed building.
-It has an 1850-square-metre glazed iron roof designed by the structural engineers and architects who built the rooves of St Pancras and Charing Cross stations.
+Royal Albert Hall, built in 1871, and Queen Victoria’s memorial to her beloved husband, Albert, opened in 1872, 11 years after his death, sit on the outer edge of Kensington Gardens.
+That's me in the below picture in front of Royal Albert Hall, a magnificent Grade 1 listed building.
+It has an 1850-square-metre glazed iron roof designed by the structural engineers and architects who built the roofs of St Pancras and Charing Cross stations.
 During the two world wars the roof was used as a navigation point for pilots.
 A mosaic frieze, The Triumph of Arts and Letters, encircles the building that contains 16 sections that showcase human accomplishments throughout history.
 Seven leading Victorian artists were commissioned to design the sections.
-Read here if you want to find out more about each section of the frieze.
+Read here to find out more about each section of the frieze.

 The other shots in the above collage are of the Albert Memorial.
 It’s styled as Gothic Revival, with an ornate pavilion standing 54 metres tall with a statue of Albert ceremonially seated underneath that was opened in 1876.
 The memorial has been Grade 1 listed since 1970.
 The central part of the memorial is surrounded by the sculptural Frieze of Parnassus which shows 169 composers, architects, poets, painters, and sculptors.
 The corners of the main part of the memorial showcase allegorical sculptures of agriculture, commerce, engineering and manufacturing and sculptures representing Asia, Europe, Africa and the Americas.